Blood lime

 Blood limes (or 'Australian Blood Lime') are a hybrid citrus fruit developed by the CSIRO project to investigate salt-resistant crops.

 While the limes proved suitable for high-salt conditions, they have seen no commercial development; the first commercial crop appeared in markets in Australia in July 2004, and are under consideration for export.

 The blood lime is smaller than most limes, approximately 4 cm long by 2 cm diameter, and somewhat more sweet than the standard.
-It is egg-shaped in the winter.
+It is egg-shaped and fruits in the winter.
 The flesh inside a blood lime is composed of red-orange vesicles.
 The skin can be eaten with the fruit.
 It is usually red or burgundy, but can sometimes be green like the standard lime.

 The blood lime is a cross between the red finger lime (Citrus australasica var. sanguinea) and the 'Ellendale Mandarin' hybrid.
 The Ellendale is a sweet orange/mandarin cross.
 The medium-sized trees, which have thorns, may be used as ornamental plants.